 I remember the only time I ever ventured out on a Proper New Year’s Party.
 Tickets were $75, including cover and all drinks (which nobody could get anyway with the queues permanently thirty people long), but it was probably the worst one I’ve ever had.
 Someone had rented the Art Gallery and transformed it into an amazing venue with different themed rooms, DJs, even music on the roof, but their coat check volunteers had abandoned ship halfway through the night, and the holding space became a free-for-all looting session.
 Everyone was stealing everybody else’s belongings, and I remember sitting on the floor crying amidst the riot with my coat and camera missing.
 The police ended up getting called.
 I waited freezing for a good three hours before finally being able to get a cab home.

 I remember last New Year’s Eve, going out for dinner with a splintered group of people who huddled in small clusters around a long table.
 I remember the lemon soup being the most delicious thing I’d ever had, and I remember being extremely thankful for a few people there, but more worried about being judged by the rest.
 I remember being new.
-I remember the excitement as 12:00 rang in my six-month anniversary with The Professor, and running off on our own down empty snow-filled streets, setting off fireworks before dashing inside to warm up and drink peach champagne.
-I felt like the luckiest girl in the world.
+I remember the excitement as 12:00 rang in a six-month anniversary with my boyfriend and running off on our own down empty snow-filled streets, setting off fireworks before dashing inside to warm up and drink peach champagne.

 But I think this New Year’s Eve is going to be my favourite.
 I get to spend it with a handful of some of the best people I’ve ever known.
 If 2012 has taught me anything (well, it taught me a lot of things, but perhaps more so than anything else), it’s the value of actual love.
-Not just romantic love, although a year and a half later, I still can’t believe how lucky I am – but platonic love, too.
+Not just romantic love, but platonic love, too.

 They say your real friends know you inside out, all the bad as well as the good, and love you anyway.
 But this year I actually saw that happen.
 I put my friends through a lot of crazy this year.
 I lost a few people because of it, but a handful were there through it all, all the tears, all the panic, all the worry and all the downright insane.
 There are things I put people through this year that I don’t even understand.
 They certainly didn’t, but they were there anyway, with hugs, reassurances in the middle of the night, and the occasional bottle of wine.
 They’ve shown me the meaning of the true human connection – when love outweighs absolutely anything else.